djcolon/helder_uk/content/articles/understanding_pointers/index.md

 As you may have guessed, it just prints out the value of our number `542386692`.
 What we're doing is using the `&` operator to get the memory address of the number, and then immediately getting the value at that address with `*`.
-In plain language, `*&number` reads as "the value pointed at by the address of number".
+In plain language, `*&number` reads as "The value pointed at by the address of number".

 ```mermaid